-Polycystic ovary syndrome (PCOS) is a serious hormone, genetic, metabolic, and reproductive disorder that is the number 1 cause of female infertility.
-It can lead to lifelong complications with conditions including anxiety and depression, endometrial cancer, type 2 diabetes, obesity, liver disease, and cardiovascular disease, and it affect 1-in-10 women.
+Polycystic ovary syndrome (PCOS) is a serious hormone, genetic, metabolic, and reproductive disorder that is the leading cause of female infertility.
+It can lead to lifelong complications with conditions including anxiety and depression, endometrial cancer, type 2 diabetes, obesity, liver disease, and cardiovascular disease.
+It affects 1-in-10 women.

 According to PCOS Challenge Support Network, 50% of women with PCOS are undiagnosed.
 That’s a pretty big deal because these women are 3 times more likely to develop endometrial cancer.
 It also comes with a hefty price tag.
 Diagnosing and treating PCOS in America costs the healthcare system nearly $14 billion every year.